kunaltelangi/prodat/devtools/README.md

 ```

 ## Testing
-The testing done below emulates what is done in the build on [travis](https://travis-ci.org/datmo/datmo)
+The testing done below emulates what is done in the build on [travis](https://travis-ci.org/prodat/prodat)
 ```
 $ pip install pytest pytest-cov
 $ pip install coveralls
-$ export TEST_DATMO_DIR="/mydir" # Must be an absolute path
+$ export TEST_prodat_DIR="/mydir" # Must be an absolute path
 $ export LOGGING_LEVEL=DEBUG # sets logging level to debug for tests
-$ python -m pytest --cov-config .coveragerc --cov=datmo
+$ python -m pytest --cov-config .coveragerc --cov=prodat
 ```

 If you run into issues with testing on docker, you might want to clean up your open docker containers